red-gate/ks/ks5/ks5.md

 # Kubernetes series part 5

-The objective here is to create a test environment - that is build the frontend and serve it in our python server as static resources.
+The objective here is to create a **test**  environment - that is, build and minimize the frontend code and serve it in our python server as static resources.

-To do this we will create a separate deployment and we will enhance our python server to take the environment into account.
+To do this we will create a separate deployment `./config/test.ks.deployment.yaml`.
+We'll enhance our python server to take the environment into account and serve static files as needed.

-This means we will not use volumes in our `test` environment, only in our `dev` environment.
+This also means we will not use volumes in our **test** environment, only in our **dev** environment.

 1. navigate to ks5